Periodontal Surgery in Champaign

-If you are taking medications that have been prescribed by your physician, it is important that you continue to take them on the day of surgery unless otherwise instructed by Dr. Seibert or Dr. Suleiman-Ata or your physician.
-Patients who are on steroid therapy will require an increase in their usual dosage (increase in dosage to be determined by Dr. Seibert or Dr. Suleiman-Ata or your physician).
+If you are taking medications that have been prescribed by your physician, it is important that you continue to take them on the day of surgery unless otherwise instructed by Dr. Seibert or your physician.
+Patients who are on steroid therapy will require an increase in their usual dosage (increase in dosage to be determined by Dr. Seibert or your physician).
 Patients with medical conditions (artificial knee and hip replacements, heart disease, artificial heart valves, etc.) that require antibiotic premedication should take the recommended dosage as prescribed.
-If you are on any self-prescribed medication such as an aspirin per day, please inform Dr. Seibert or Dr. Suleiman-Ata.
+If you are on any self-prescribed medication such as an aspirin per day, please inform Dr. Seibert.
 Aspirin is an anti-clotting medication that can increase bleeding during and after surgery.

 Over-the-Counter Pain Reliever

 Studies have shown that patients who take over-the-counter pain relievers such as ibuprofen (Advil/Motrin), naprosyn/naproxen (Aleve), or acetaminophen (Tylenol) 24 to 48 hours prior to surgery experience less post-operative discomfort.
 The aforementioned medication should be taken only as directed by the drug manufacturer.

 Depending on the type of surgery that is performed, your periodontist may prescribe a stronger pain reliever and an antibiotic.
 It is important that you inform Dr. Seibert of all drug allergies.
 Additional medications may be prescribed at the discretion of Dr. Seibert.